bixoryai/ai-data-solutions/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Presentation Module
+## Presentation Modules

+The repository includes interactive presentation modules for showcasing our AI data solutions to clients and stakeholders.
+These presentations provide comprehensive overviews of our technology offerings and business value propositions.

+### Available Presentations

+1. **Industry Analytics Presentation**
+   - Overview of industry-specific AI analytics capabilities
+   - Manufacturing industry use cases and demonstrations
+   - Technical architecture and implementation details
+   - Business value and ROI analysis

+2. **Synthetic Data Generator Presentation**
+   - Executive summary and business case for synthetic data
+   - Technical explanation of synthetic data generation methods
+   - Market analysis and competitive landscape
+   - Implementation roadmap and technology overview
+   - Use cases across financial services, healthcare, and retail

 ### Technology Stack
 - **React**: Frontend library for building the interactive presentation UI
 - **TypeScript**: Type-safe JavaScript for robust application development
-- **CSS Modules**: Modular approach to styling with component-scoped CSS
+- **Tailwind CSS**: Utility-first CSS framework for consistent styling
-- **SVG Animations**: Custom SVG for background and animated elements
+- **Lucide Icons**: Modern icon library for clean visual elements

 ### Design Approach
-The presentation follows a modern, sleek dark theme that reflects futuristic AI technology:
+All presentations follow a modern, sleek dark theme that reflects futuristic AI technology:
 - **Dark Background**: Deep gradient background with subtle grid patterns
 - **High Contrast Text**: Bright yellow titles with white content for readability
 - **Animated Elements**: Subtle floating animations for visual engagement
 - **Glassmorphism**: Semi-transparent card elements with blur effects
 - **Responsive Layout**: Adapts to different screen sizes while maintaining visual integrity

+### Multilingual Support
+Both presentations support seamless switching between English and Chinese languages:
+- Language toggle accessible from any slide
+- Content dynamically updates based on selected language
+- Maintains consistent layout and styling across languages

 ### Implementation Details
-- The presentation is structured as a series of slides with navigation controls
+- Each presentation is structured as a series of slides with navigation controls
-- Each slide is a React component with its own content and styling
+- Slides are implemented as React components with their own content and styling
-- Custom animations are implemented using CSS keyframes
-- The presentation uses a custom SVG background for the futuristic data visualization effect
+- Navigation includes previous/next controls and a home button
+- Progress indicator shows current position in the presentation
-- Company branding (Bixing AI Technology) is prominently displayed with the logo
+- Company branding (Bixory AI) is prominently displayed throughout

 ### Development Guidelines
 - Maintain the established color scheme (dark background, yellow titles, light content)
 - Keep animations subtle and professional
 - Ensure all text has sufficient contrast with backgrounds
 - Follow React best practices with functional components
+- Maintain consistent styling between different presentation modules

-The presentation module is based on the company's branding guidelines and industry-standard presentation principles for technical demonstrations.
+The presentation modules are based on the company's branding guidelines and industry-standard presentation principles for technical demonstrations.